26 Funny Names for Groups of Animals That Are Totally Real

 tristan tan/Shutterstock

-How to remember: Flamboyantly, the flamboyance of flamingos fluttered into the fairgrounds, flopping their feet and flipping their feathers.
+How to remember: The flamboyance of flamingos fluttered flamboyantly into the fairgrounds, flopping their feet and flapping their feathers.

 Two hummingbirds visit pink flowers in raining day